2300278/CS220AU-DP/assessement.md

 | 2.2       |     |     |     |     |  o  |
 | 3.1       |     |     |     |  o  |     |

+Throughout the semester, I worked quite regularly on this essay, as it was important to have made progress on it so that I could bring my questions to class.
+I read a number of academic papers and deepened my understanding of my subject, namely the link between our medical data and the existential risks associated with it.
+As for the technical aspects and the website itself, I tried my best to make it aesthetically pleasing, despite my difficulties in dealing with the "technology".
+I immediately adopted the use of GitHub to write my essay in order to get used to its conventions and not have too many difficulties with the final layout.
+As for the essay itself, I tried my best to write in academic style and to present my arguments as scientifically as possible.
+In the end, I'm happy with my performance because I was able to manage my time fairly well ( by finishing my work around mid-December) and because I worked as part of a team with my classmates to improve the quality of my work.

 ## Peer-assessment
 Another student in my group provided feedback on my work as follows: <!-- move the symbols in the table below -->